Traditions

 Orpheus Variety Show — In one of the most anticipated weekend events of the fall semester, the choir puts on their own skit and talent show for the campus.

-Costume Fest — At the height of the fall season, a costume party is hosted by ASC’s Social Committee.
+Costume Fest — At the height of the fall season, a costume party is hosted by Student Life.
 The party features a costume contest, live jazz music and food.
 This annual event has become one of the most popular all-school events.

 Homecoming — Students, alumni, faculty, staff and guests enjoy a weekend full of exciting events, including sports games, coronation, concerts, chapel, powder-puff football, 5K run, class reunions, open houses and social gatherings.

-Fall Play — ONU Department of Communication productions feature ONU students from a variety of majors performing classic stage plays under the direction of Professor Jerry Cohagan.
+Fall Play — ONU Department of Communication productions feature ONU students from a variety of majors performing classic stage plays under the direction of Kelsie Davis.

 Handel’s Messiah — Held in Centennial Chapel, this annual presentation by the Department of Music features the University Orchestra, combined choirs, and student and guest soloists.